ultimaweapon/cppbind/README.md

 The goal of this crate is to allows efficient integration between Rust and C++, which mean most of the generated code will be unsafe.
 You need to know how the C++ code you are going to use is working otherwise you will be hit by undefined behaviors.

+## Requirements

+- C++11 and its toolchain.

 ## Limitations

 - Rust cannot access an instance variable directly.
 You need to create a getter/setter for each variable you want to access.

 ## Usage

 Copy `cppbind.hpp` on the root of this repository to your crate and create C++ files for the code you want to use on the Rust side.
-You still need some C++ files here even if the code you want to use living somewhere else to define type metadata required by `cppbind`.
+You still need some C++ files here even if the code you want to use living somewhere else.
 You need the following line for each C++ class you want to use on Rust side:

 ```cpp
 #include "cppbind.hpp"